-- The California Department of Water Resources (DWR) in the California Water Plan, Bulletin 160-2009, has described the Sacramento Valley Hydrologic Region in chapter SR and in Bulletin 118-2003 has focused on groundwater conditions and management in the region.
+- The California Department of Water Resources (DWR) in the California Water Plan has described the Sacramento Valley Hydrologic Region in chapter SR and in Bulletin 118-2003 has focused on groundwater conditions and management in the region.

-- The evolution of regional planning in the Sacramento Valley hydrologic region has led to various entities pursuing more specific regional planning efforts to advance regional sustainability, to provide a forum for improved coordination of water resources management and to implement various projects that will improve regional sustainability in the Sacramento Valley.
-These include four distinct processes: the American River Basin Integrated Regional Water Management Plan, the Northern Sacramento Valley Integrated Regional Water Management Plan, Yolo County Integrated Regional Water Management Plan, and Yuba County Integrated Regional Water Management Plan.
+- Various entities in the Sacramento Valley have pursued regional planning efforts to advance regional sustainability, to provide a forum for improved coordination of water resources management and to implement various projects that will improve regional sustainability in the Sacramento Valley.
+This includes four plans: the American River Basin Integrated Regional Water Management Plan, the Northern Sacramento Valley Integrated Regional Water Management Plan, Yolo County Integrated Regional Water Management Plan, and Yuba County Integrated Regional Water Management Plan.

 - The Sacramento River Watershed Program has prepared “A Roadmap to Watershed Management.”

 Regional planning calls on various strategies for water resources managers to actively manage these supplies so that water is available for all needs in Northern California–both now and into the future.
 Central to regional planning are the major efforts underway to improve and enhance water supplies, water quality and the environment for multiple benefits in Northern California.
 Water resources managers in the Sacramento Valley serve water for:

 - family farms and ranches, which in addition to socio-economic benefits, provide open space and habitat for waterfowl, geese and waterbirds along the Pacific Flyway;